moyni/moyni.github.io/_posts/2020-07-31-better-job-ads.markdown

 * specify previous experience or knowledge we’d like to see
 * consist of interviews and assessments *specifically oriented* around these criteria

 It is very simple, yet not at all trivial to do well.
-It takes a reimagining of the hiring process, stepping away from the tendency to tweak others’ job ads, and to reconsider the job ad as a window into the real work and workplace/
+It takes a reimagining of the hiring process, stepping away from the tendency to tweak others’ job ads, and to reconsider the job ad as a window into the real work and workplace.

 When you’re writing a job ad, you’re in the company, so you already know & understand a host of things that our prospective job candidates don’t have access to.